-An important component of daily life that is often overlooked, milk has a history that people often don’t consider.
+An important component of daily life that is often overlooked is the history of home milk delivery to homes in the Unites States.
+Milk has a history that people often don’t consider.
 How did we go straight from the cow to the milkman to the grocery store in obtaining milk?
 Why did the milkman gain popularity and is his role gone forever?
 Discover the milk facts of how today’s milk came to be with a brief history of the milkman and home milk delivery.

 Milk delivery in the United States began with industrialization.
 People moving to more urban areas found no space for a family cow.
 To satisfy their thirst for milk, people began to buy milk from local dairy farmers ready for delivery.
 And the need for the milkman began.